 - Month 5+: Add marketing automation and specialized tools

 Avoid the “big bang” approach of implementing everything simultaneously.
-I’ve seen teams try this and end up with poor adoption across all tools.
+Teams that try this often end up with poor adoption across all tools.
 Sequential rollouts give reps time to adapt and allow you to optimize each tool before adding complexity.

 Final Verdict